daniel-maxwell/React-Expense-Tracker/README.md

-## Summary
+## Summary1
-This React SPA project is an Expense Tracker where you can input your Expenses manually or use a picture of your personal receipts to prefill the form, the App will recognize your receipt and make you add a category so you can then save it.
-It was made with React, and the Axios library which helps to connect with an API for receipt recognition, and the use of localStorage in the browser.
+This React SPA project is an Expense Tracker.
+Users can upload entries manually, or an image of receipts which will attempt to prefill the form using text-in-image recognition techniques.
+It was made with React, and the Axios library and localStorage API for persistence.